 Consider the Size of the Community

-Every fitness center is different, based on the needs of the community residents and the community developers plans.
-A basic fitness center, including rooms free weights, treadmills, stationary bicycles and the like, as well as male and female toilets, showers, and lockers, can fit into as little as 6,000 square feet.
-This may seem very small, the bare minimum for a quality fitness center, but for a small residential community it is an ideal size.
+Every fitness center is different, based on the needs of the community residents and the community developers' plans.
+A basic fitness center, including rooms free weights, treadmills, stationary bicycles, as well as restrooms, showers, and lockers, can fit into as little as 6,000 square feet.
+This may seem very small, the bare minimum for a quality fitness center, but for a small residential community, it is an ideal size.

 Consider Safety in the Space